cdornan/cd-blog/posts/2020-04-08-managing-anxiety.md

 and healthy.
 Such appreciation is a really good development of this crisis and, where true, cannot be commended enough.

+6. Avoid anger, including towards those not adhering to the lockdown in ways that you think they should.
+It simply cuts against points 1 and 7.

-6. If you can try to develop a [meditation practice](https://www.youtube.com/watch?v=XHvtIcaD194).
+7. If you can try to develop a [meditation practice](https://www.youtube.com/watch?v=XHvtIcaD194).
 (Sorry, you will have to seek out a source of instruction that suits you.)